jdrumgoole/quick-start-python-and-mongodb/ep001-SettingUpYourPyMongoEnvironment.md

 >>>
 </pre>

 First we import the PyMongo library *(1)*.
 The we create a local `client` object *(2)* that holds the connection pool and other status for this server.
 We generally don’t want more than one `MongoClient` object per program as it provides its own connection pool.

 Now we are ready to issue a command to the server.
-In this case its the standard MongoDB server information command which is called rather anachronistically `isMaster` *(3)*. **This is a hangover from the very early versions of MongoDB.
+In this case its the standard MongoDB server information command which is called rather anachronistically `isMaster` *(3)*.
+This is a hangover from the very early versions of MongoDB.
-It appears in very earliest pre 1.0 versions of MongoDB  which is over ten years old at this stage.
+It appears in pre 1.0 versions of MongoDB  ()which is over ten years old at this stage).
 The `isMaster` command returns a `dict` which details a bunch of server information.
 In order to format this in a more readable  way import the `pprint` library.

+#Conclusion
 That’s the end of episode one.
-We have installed MonogDB, started a, the Python client library (aka driver), started a `mongod` server and established a connection between the client and server.
+We have installed MonogDB, installed the Python client library (aka driver), started a `mongod` server and established a connection between the client and server.

 Next week we will introduce CRUD operations on MongoDB starting with **Create**.

 For direct feedback please pose your questions on [twitter/jdrumgoole](https://twitter.com/jdrumgoole) that way everyone can see the answers.

 The best way to try out MongoDB is via [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) our Database as a Service.